SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-We used Cloudy version 23.01 to model the photoionized spectrum of the SDSO1 GPN, assuming a mass of $2 M_\odot$ is compressed into a spherical shell with thickness $\Delta R = 0.1-1.0$ pc.
-The actual thickness depends on the evolution of the GPN structure, including the effects of its hypersonic motion through the ISM.
+We used Cloudy version 23.01 to model the photoionized spectrum of the SDSO 1 GPN, assuming a mass of $1 - 2 M_\odot$ is compressed into a spherical shell with thickness $\Delta R = 0.1-1.0$ pc.
+The actual thickness depends on the evolution of the GPN structure, including the effects of its interaction with the ISM.
 We assume an input black body spectrum from a WD with temperature 70 kK and luminosity $50 L_\odot$.
-Typical planetary nebula elemental abundances are invoked, using the Cloudy command "abundances planetary nebula" \citep{1983ApJS...51..211A}.
-For these parameters, we find that the model GPN shell is only partially ionized with $N$(H+)/$N$(H$_\mathrm{tot}$) = 0.42 - 0.62, yielding negligible [O {\sc iii}] emission, and an [O {\sc iii}]/H$\beta$ ratio of 0.0030-0.047.
-Next we tried a filled spherical model, with constant density of 0.019 cm$^{-3}$, which turns out to be similar to the density of the surrounding ISM.
-In this case, the model PN shell is highly ionized, with $N$(H+)/$N$(H$_\mathrm{tot}$) = 0.995, yielding significant [O {\sc iii}] emission, and an [O {\sc iii}]/H$\beta$ ratio of 4.8.
-However, the total [O {\sc iii}] flux of $9.0\times 10^{-13}$ erg s$^{-1}$ cm$^{-2}$ is spread out over the entire projected area of the PN and the mean surface brightness of photoionized [O {\sc iii}] emission from the SDSO1 PN ($6.1 \times 10^{-21}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$) is far below the detection limit of ground-based telescopes.
-This calculation emphasizes that large, old PNe and GPNe are undetectable even if the WD is still capable of ionizing them.
-The only reason that SDSO1 is detectable is that its hypersonic motion generates a strong shock and tail via its interaction with the ISM.
+Typical PN elemental abundances are invoked, using the Cloudy command "abundances planetary nebula" \citep{1983ApJS...51..211A}.
+For these parameters, we find that the model GPN shell is only partially ionized with $N$(H+)/$N$(H$_\mathrm{tot}$) = 0.42 - 0.62, yielding negligible [O {\sc iii}] emission, and an [O {\sc iii}]/H$\beta$ ratio of 0.0041-0.062.
+For the specific case where $n_\mathrm{H} = n_\mathrm{stop}$ = 0.2 cm$^{-3}$, which is the expected density of the decelerated front face of the GPN shell, we find $N$(H+)/$N$(H$_\mathrm{tot}$) = 0.42 and [O {\sc iii}]/H$\beta$ = 0.023, again showing negligible photoionized [O {\sc iii}] emission.
+Next we modeled a filled, $2 M_\odot$ photoionized sphere, with a constant density of 0.02 cm$^{-3}$ that matches the density and pressure of the surrounding ISM.
+In this case, the gas is highly ionized, with $N$(H+)/$N$(H$_\mathrm{tot}$) = 0.995, yielding an [O {\sc iii}]/H$\beta$ ratio of 4.8.
+However, the total [O {\sc iii}] flux of $9.0\times 10^{-13}$ erg s$^{-1}$ cm$^{-2}$ is spread out over the entire projected area of the PN and the mean surface brightness of photoionized [O {\sc iii}] emission from the SDSO 1 PN ($6.1 \times 10^{-21}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$) is far below the detection limit of ground-based telescopes.
+This calculation emphasizes that photoionized emission the GPN is undetectable even if the central star is still capable of ionizing it.
+The only reason that SDSO 1 is still detectable is the strong shock driven by its interaction with the ISM.